 “I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet” (ESV).

-A Christian woman is forbidden, in some sense, either to teach, or exercise authority, over a man.
-The Greek text does suggest that “teaching,” under certain circumstances, can be an act of “authority.”
+A Christian woman is forbidden, in some sense, either to teach or exercise authority over a man.
+The Greek text suggests that teaching is an act of authority under certain circumstances.

 aner.
 First of all, unlike the generic word,